Event Decor Series: Light Up the Room

 The psychology of lighting

-Have you ever noticed you have a spring in your step when the sun is out and shining?
+Have you ever noticed the spring in your step when the sun is out and shining?
 Or found that you seem to lean more into conversations at dimly lit restaurants with tea-light-topped tables?
 As with the color psychology discussed in our post on creating the color story, lighting can be used strategically to create different moods at an event.

 Bright, natural lighting